bmguillo/IAM_Tutorial/README.md

 ### Let’s explore the old (console.ibm.com) vs. new cloud.ibm.com and migrate instances to RG or provision new instances using RG:

-1. Provision new instances of a service utilizing RG
+1.a	Provision new instances of a service utilizing RG

 ![test](https://github.com/bmguillo/IAM_Tutorial/blob/master/img/15.png)

+1.b   Export workspace JSON from old CF service instance / Import JSON into new service instance

 or